jeff1191/flink-exercises/README.md

 5. Calculate Trending topics knowing that is a last minute information and updating the result each 10 seconds.

 ### Documentation
-All exercises are implemented using v1.2.0 https://ci.apache.org/projects/flink/flink-docs-release-1.2/
+All exercises have been implemented using v1.2.0 https://ci.apache.org/projects/flink/flink-docs-release-1.2/

 The documentation of Apache Flink is located on the website: http://flink.apache.org